Fernandaliendo/hello-world/README.md

 # hello-world
 Trying Github
-Once I created a Wiki for preescolers
+Once I created a Wiki for preeschoolers